keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 Annabeth would never forget.
 Bean had ruined her favorite Metallica t-shirt that day.
 Still too groggy from the anesthesia, Bean hadn’t been able to get to the toilet in time.
 Jelly-like crimson clots and yellow bile ran down James Hetfield’s face in thick streams.
 Bean fell asleep in Annabeth’s lap on the bathroom floor that night.
 Annabeth stayed up, vigilant, listening to her sister’s pained breaths and stroking her sweaty, matted hair, careful not to touch her tender, swollen cheeks.
-Their father hadn’t even bothered to check on them.
 </p>

 <p>